-Bill Killian starts his 13th-straight season in 2014-15 as an assistant coach on second-year head coach Andy Bronkema's Bulldog staff.
+Bill Killian starts his 15th-straight season in 2016-17 as an assistant coach on head coach Andy Bronkema's Bulldog staff.

 Killian, who previously served for seven seasons as an assistant under former FSU head coach Tom Ludwig before returning to the sidelines on the staff of previous head coach Bill Sall for 11 years, assists with the on-court instruction and skill development of FSU's players.